 The WordPress plugins directory, let you choose an old version of the plugin that you want to install.
 Just visit the plugin page in WordPress, and scroll down to the right section of the page, to find the version as the next screenshot.

 Thus, you will be able to make your website working again.
 Apply the same steps for every plugin or theme that you want to change back to its old version.
 But, make sure to try the update again, and see if it works or not.
 Avoid using plugins from sources that no one trust, and you will avoid lots of problems.

 As I said earlier, the plugins installation problems can also be caused by the hosting provider.
-Many services offer a low quality server configuration that kills the site speed and performances.
-That’s why moving to a premium and a fully managed WordPress hosting is the right solution.
+Many services offer a low-quality server configuration that kills the site speed and performance.
+That’s why moving to a premium and fully managed WordPress hosting is the right solution.

 I recommend WP Engine, it’s the best and the premium hosting that solves all the problems.
 Just focus on your website content, and never waste your time with server options, and forget problems forever.